pragma-/Plang/README.md

 #### Regular expressions
 You may use regular expressions on strings with the `~=` operator.

+## JSON compatibility
+An Array constructor is something like `[1,2,"red","green"]`.
+A Map constructor is something like `{'name': Bob, 'age': 32}`.
+These are 100% compatible with JSON.

+You can use the Array() and Map() type conversion functions to convert a String containing an Array constructor or a Map constructor to an Array or a Map object.

+Inversely, you can use the String() type conversion function to convert Arrays and Maps to Strings.

+See [examples/json.pl](examples/json.pl) for more details.

 ## Example Plang scripts
 [Check out some examples!](examples/)